This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The Beautiful Reports Nobody Read

-Let me paint you a picture of reporting theater.
+Let me paint you a picture of reporting theatre.

 Every month, I’d spend three hours pulling data from multiple sources.
-GSC for search performance.
+Google Search Console for search performance.
 GA4 for traffic analytics.
 Audit tools for technical issues.
 Ranking trackers for position monitoring.

-Then I’d pour it all into a “professional” reporting template that cost £200/month and promised to “wow clients with stunning visualisations.”
+Then I’d pour it all into a “professional” reporting template that cost me £200 a month and promised to “wow clients with stunning visualisations.”

 The Result: 60-page PDFs that looked like they belonged in a Fortune 500 boardroom.